Liam Donnelly (footballer): Motherwell

 On 7 June 2018, Motherwell announced the signing of Donnelly on an initial two-year contract from Hartlepool United for an undisclosed fee.
 He scored his first goal for the club in a 3–2 victory against Livingston on the final day of the season.

 At the beginning of the 2019–20 season, Donnelly moved from defence into midfield, and went on to score four goals in three games in the Scottish League Cup group stages, against Queen of the South, Greenock Morton and Annan Athletic.
 Then in the league, he scored four goals in the opening four matches, with two against Celtic and penalties against Hamilton Academical and Hibernian.
 In October 2019, Donnelly was rewarded for his early season form as he signed an extension to his contract at Fir Park, to run until summer 2022.

 In the opening game of the 2020–21 season, Donnelly missed a penalty as Motherwell lost 1–0 away to Ross County.
 Following that match he picked up a knee injury in training which was initially expected to keep him out for two months, however he then required surgery on the injury, ruling him out until after the new year.

 Donnelly made his return from injury on 14 July 2021, as a substitute in a 1–0 win away to Queen's Park in a Scottish League Cup group stage match.
 He was released by Motherwell at the end of the 2021–22 season.

 Kilmarnock

-Donnelly signed a one-year contract with Kilmarnock on 5 July 2022.
+On 5 July 2022, Donnelly signed a one-year contract with Kilmarnock.
+On 1 August 2023, he signed a new two-year contract with Kilmarnock.

+St Mirren

+Donnelly signed a two-year contract with St Mirren in June 2025.

-International
+International career

 Donnelly made his senior Northern Ireland debut on 4 June 2014 against Chile, coming on as a substitute in the 89th minute.

 On 11 September 2018, Donnelly made his 22nd appearance for Northern Ireland's under-21s in a 2–1 win away to Spain, a match in which he scored from a penalty, and in doing so became the nation's record cap holder at that level.
 He eventually finished his time with the under-21 side with 24 caps.

 Donnelly was recalled to the senior squad in August 2019, ahead of a friendly against Luxembourg and a Euro 2020 qualifier against Germany.
 He came on as a substitute against Luxembourg on 5 September, earning his second cap, five years after his first.